 Arts education grant available to Kentucky teachers

-The Teaching Art Together grant guidelines and application can be found at the arts council website.
-For more information about applying, contact Rachel Allen, arts education director, at 502-564-8110, ext.
-486, or via e-mail at email@example.com.
+The Teaching Art Together grant guidelines and application can be found on the arts council website.
+For more information about applying, contact Jean St. John, arts education director, at 502-564-8110, ext.
+486, or via email at email@example.com.

 The Kentucky Arts Council, the state arts agency, creates opportunities for Kentuckians to value, participate in and benefit from the arts.
 Kentucky Arts Council funding is provided by the Kentucky General Assembly and the National Endowment for the Arts.